Estimation under group actions: recovering orbits from invariants: Proofs for Section : statistical results

-We first prove Theorem~\ref{thm:statistical-upper}.
-This theorem in fact holds for more general mixture problems, not merely those arising from the orbit recovery problems defined in Problem~\ref{prob:gen-orbit}.
+We now show how to establish Proposition~\ref{prop:statistical-upper}.
+This result in fact holds for more general mixture problems, not merely those arising from the orbit recovery problems defined in Problem~\ref{prob:gen-orbit}.
 For convenience, we will state and prove the theorem in its general form. \begin{problem}[mixture recovery] Let $V = \RR^p$, and let $\Theta \subset V$ be compact.
 For $\theta \in \Theta$, let $\mu_\theta$ be a measure on $\RR^p$ whose support is contained in the unit ball, and assume the map $\theta \mapsto \mu_\theta$ is continuous with respect to the weak topology.
-Let $\cD$ be a known distribution on $\RR$ with finite moments of all orders, and let $\sigma \geq 1$.
+Let $\sigma \geq 1$.
 For $i \in [n] = \{1, 2, \dots, n\}$, we observe